 Margarita, her husband Dave and their two children are valued members of the Rugby School Thailand team.

 Head of Girls’ Sport

-With a 2:1 degree in Exercise and Sports Science from the University of Exeter under her belt, Sophie secured her first school role at a private Prep School in Sussex, England.
-Here she taught PE to 3 – 13 year olds, coached a range of sports, including netball and athletics, and was an Assistant Boarding Houseparent.
-Sophie subsequently obtained her PGCE, worked at two more schools, qualified as a trampoline coach, and has been a Head Coach and Multi-Sports Coach in Wales.
+With a 2:1 degree in Exercise and Sports Science from the University of Exeter under her belt, Sophie joins us from a private Prep School in Sussex, England.
+Teaching PE to 3–13 year-olds, coaching a range of sports, including netball and athletics, and working as an Assistant Boarding Houseparent, Sophie subsequently obtained her PGCE.
+She has joined us having worked at two more schools, qualified as a trampoline coach, and having been a Head Coach and Multi-Sports Coach in Wales.